Toddlers between two and three should eat one daily cup of vegetables, while kids between four and eight should eat 1.5.

 This is also good because each vegetable piece they eat will contain even more nutrients than if you cooked them.

-To make it more exciting, you can always put their favorite dip on the side.
+You can always put their favorite dip on the side to make it more exciting.

 Mayo and hummus are two great options.